fabschurt/ansible-role-ubuntu-base/README.md

 * a default `umask` value of `077` will be set for (hopefully) all the existing shell modes
 * Postfix will be configured as *send-only*

+It's recommended that you reboot the target host(s) after applying this role.

 ## Requirements